formidable-family/FFCRegressionImputation/README.md

 - `debug=0` Turn on if you would like to see models, warnings about lack of model convergence and performance of your models. (default:off)
 - `test=0` Turn on if you would like to run a trial with the first 4 variables (hard coded for now) instead of the full dataframe.
 Highly recommended (default:off)

+## Todo

+- Implement full information maximum likelihood.
+Lavaan has a good implementation, and scaffolding code is already in this repo, but lavaan does not currently support regression-type predictions, only for latent models.
+There is conversation for implementing this.
+See: https://github.com/yrosseel/lavaan/issues/44 for updates